 - 50% discount on entrance to movie theaters, cultural events and sporting events

-- 50% discount on hotels Monday to Thursday; 30% discount on hotels on weekends
+- 50% discount on hotels Monday to Thursday; 30% discount on weekends

 Retiring in Panama: Housing

 One of the most important decisions you’ll make when you retire in Panama is where you will live.
 Housing costs are among the biggest expenses for anyone, so you’ll want to know how much you are likely to be spending before you head for Central America.

 The cost of housing varies based on where you live and what you are looking for.
 In smaller cities or towns, you may end up paying less than $400 per month.
 For a large luxury apartment in Panama City, you could end up looking at more than $5,000 a month.

 Utilities are also important to consider.
 It gets hot in Panama, so you may be tempted to run your air conditioning all the time.
 This can get expensive, so consider only running the A/C when you absolutely need it.